 You can also theoretically snorkel all along the Pacific coast – Playa Flamingo in northern Guanacaste has clear waters though not a lot to see, while Playa Panamá and Bahía Ballena also have good snorkelling.
 For people who want to see an abundance of underwater life, the small reef near Manzanillo on the Caribbean coast is the best; the nearby reef at Cahuita has suffered in recent years from erosion and is now dying.

 Fishing and sports-fishing

 Costa Rica has hit the big time in the lucrative sports-fishing game.
 Both coasts are blessed with the kind of big fish serious anglers love – marlin, sailfish, tarpon and snook among them.
 Sports-fishing is just that: sport, with the vast majority of fish returned to the sea alive.
-Its most obvious characteristic, though, is its tremendous expense: day-trips start at around $400, while multi-day packages can cost upwards of $3500.
+Its most obvious characteristic, though, is its tremendous expense: day-trips start at more than a few hundred dollars, while multi-day packages are in the thousands.
 Quepos and Golfito have long been good places to do some fishing, while Barra del Colorado in the northeast and Playa Flamingo in Guanacaste have turned into monothematic costly sports-fishing destinations.
-Although good fishing is possible all year round, the catch is seasonal (Pacific marlin, for example, can only be caught between Nov & April); January and February are the most popular months.
+Although good fishing is possible all year round, the catch is seasonal (Pacific marlin, for example, can only be caught between November and April); January and February are the most popular months.

 Casual anglers can find cheaper and more low-key fishing opportunities in the country’s many trout-rich freshwater rivers, or in Laguna de Arenal and the Refugio Nacional de Vida Silvestre Caño Negro, where rainbow bass fishing is especially good.